China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

-*Editor note: We are in the process of trying to convert the BoF group into a WG.
+*Editor's note: We are in the process of trying to convert the BoF group into a WG.
 This means that the list address is currently incorrect, there are no chairs listed, etc...
 Please be patient while we turn the administrative crank...*

 # Proposed Charter for SRv6 Operations (SRv6OPS)
 The Segment Routing (SR) instantiation on the IPv6 data plane is known as SRv6.

-## Mission:
+## Objective:
-The SRv6OPS Working Group (WG) is dedicated to the operational aspects of deploying and managing Segment Routing over IPv6 (SRv6) networks.
+The SRv6OPS Working Group (WG) is dedicated to the operational aspects of deploying and managing SRv6 networks.
 Our mission includes:

-* Gathering input from network operators to identify operational issues in SRv6 networks.
+* Be a forum for network operators to discuss and identify operational issues in SRv6 networks.

 * Developing operational guidelines to ensure secure, reliable, efficient, and scalable SRv6 network operations.